pgRouting/pgrouting/doc/deprecated.rst

 Deprecated Functions
 ====================

+.. deprecated_warning_start

-.. warning:: These functions are deprecated!!!
+.. warning:: These function(s) are deprecated!!!

+    * Are no longer supported,
+    * May be removed from future versions.
-    * That means they have been replaced by new functions or are no longer supported, and may be removed from future versions.
+    * May have been replaced by new functions.
     * All code that uses the functions should be converted to use its replacement if one exists.

+.. deprecated_warning_end

 Deprecated on version 2.4
 ----------------------------